skonfig/extra/type/__ssrq_uwsgi_app/man.rst

-   Can be used multiple times to specify more than one mapping. threads run each worker in prethreaded mode with the specified number of threads. uid
+   Can be used multiple times to specify more than one mapping. threads run each worker in prethreaded mode with the specified number of threads. touch-workers-reload trigger reload of (only) workers if the specified file is modified/touched. uid
    :strong:`setuid`\ (2) to the specified user/uid.
 uwsgi-socket
-   bind to the specified UNIX/TCP socket using uwsgi protocol. wsgi-file load .wsgi file as app.
+   bind to the specified UNIX/TCP socket using uwsgi protocol. workers spawn the specified number of workers/processes. wsgi-file load .wsgi file as app.